syedhassaanahmed/syedhassaanahmed/README.md

 - Have the same high standards for all the code, from tests, little scripts to the inner loop of a critical system.
 - Deploy from a main branch to an environment from the very beginning of a project.
 - Don't implement in the app code, what can be configured in the infra.
-- Automate all the things that are worth automating.
+- Automate all the things that are worth automating as early as possible.
 - Ensure the system is observable so that you can enquire at any time what is happening.